School of Photographic Arts and Sciences

 In the media arts and technology MFA program, you will learn to leverage emerging technologies to your advantage.
 With a management focus, technical expertise, and comprehensive knowledge of how to drive the graphics process from concept through completion, you will be an attractive prospect in a wide range of industries, including education, engineering, marketing, research science, human resources, public relations, and more.

-Learn More about Media Arts and Technology MSEarn your photography master’s degree at RIT, ranked by U.S. News as the 6th best fine arts school for a graduate degree in photography.
+Earn your graduate photography degree at RIT, ranked by U.S. News & World Report as the 6th best fine arts school for a graduate degree in photography.

-Learn More about Photography and Related Media MFAMinors
+Learn more about the Photography and Related Media MFA programMinors

 The imaging systems minor offers students an introduction to the business and technology of photographic imaging services.
 Courses cover digital imaging capture systems, professional practices, output technologies, color management, and imaging workflows.
 The minor provides the foundation students need to pursue opportunities in photo technology management, color workflows, technical support, digital imaging technology, and sales for photography and imaging manufacturers.

-For internal College of Art and Design resources such as academic information, forms, FAQs and more, visit inside.cad.rit.edu.
-For information about academic advising, visit here.
+Internal College of Art and Design resources such as academic information, forms and FAQs can be found at inside.cad.rit.edu.
+Our academic advising page also has helpful information.